 If you’re ready to explore your relationship with alcohol then take the next step to live an alcohol-free life with one of our three plan options.

-What you need to know, right now, before signing up, is that we don’t believe in a one-size-fits all approach.
-We know that recovery and stopping drinking looks differently for everyone, which is why our membership program is customizable and we offer the most effective, evidence-based framework to inform our program.
+What you need to know, right now, before signing up, is that we don’t believe in a one-size-fits-all approach.
+We know that recovery and stopping drinking looks different for everyone, which is why our membership program is customizable and we offer the most effective, evidence-based framework to inform our program.

 This is why results from a 2018 study in partnership with Buffalo and Syracuse University showed that our members had a 50% reduction in the symptoms of alcohol use disorder, a 25% reduction in the severity of anxiety and depression symptoms, and over half (52%) of our members reported an increase in quality of life after 12 months.

 When it comes to stopping drinking, it’s okay if it takes you a while to get there.
 Quitting alcohol can be an easier journey for some, but a harder one for others.
 The main thing we want you to remember is that, no matter how you get sober or what your recovery journey looks like, it’s okay.
 Whether it takes you 30 days or 300 days, you deserve a happier, alcohol-free life.